-FIRST RESPONDER.
-Once over the course of the first half of the semester, on a pre-assigned day, each student will act as a "first responder."
-First responders help open up discussion on a particular reading by sharing with the class, when requested to do so by the instructor, the things they have learned from the reading and the questions they have about it.
+FIRST RESPONDER Once over the course of the first half of the semester, on a pre-assigned day, each student will act as a "first responder."
+First responders help open up discussion on a particular reading by sharing with the class 1) what they saw as the most important "take-away" from the reading and whether they agreed or not; 2) an issue raised by the reading worthy of further class discussion.
 First responders may also recommend to the instructor a short video (5 minutes MAX) that is relevant to the reading for the class to watch.
-Video recommendations with a link must be sent to the instructor for review on Tuesday, the DAY BEFORE the class meets.
+Video recommendations with a link must be sent to the instructor for review on the DAY BEFORE the class meets.
 The video will be shown at the discretion of the instructor.

-2. RESPONSE PAPERS (50%)
+2. RESPONSE PAPERS (60%)